mikessh/migec/README.md

 You could additionally build a graph of hypermutations for the sample using

->$java -cp migec-v1.0.2.jar CreateCdrHypermGraph ./final/S1.cdr3blast.txt ./net
+>$java -cp migec.jar CreateCdrHypermGraph ./final/S1.cdr3blast.txt ./net

 which will generate files that allow fast network construction using Cytoscape's network from table and import table routines.